ipduh/monroe-explorer/README.md

 ```

 Run build.sh without arguments.
-See CONFIG section in source for parameterization.
+To Configure see first CONFIG section in source.

 Aims at easing the build of docker images to be deployed in the MONROE testbed.
 Fights carpal tunnel syndrome and other nasty repetitive stress injuries.

-Pulls a docker image (monroe/base by default) from the docker hub.
+Pulls a docker image from the docker hub and extends it.
 Creates the container .docker file.
 Builds the docker image.
 Writes helper scripts that ease local testing and pushing to a repository.